Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [x] Ask the product owner to revise the acceptance criteria so it can be accepted and counted
 - [ ] explain that, in Agile, working software is the primary measure of progress.
 Then help...

 #### Q102.
-Which statement is _not_ true about pair programming?

-- [ ] The code produced by two developers who are collaborating is typically higher quality that if they were working alone
-- [ ] it is a great way to teach someone who is new to the team
-- [ ] in pair programming, two developers share one computer and take turns at the keyboard
-- [x] it has been discredited because it is too expansive

-#### Q103.
 When planning a meeting, which action is most important?

 - [x] clariying the expected outcome
 - [ ] taking notes
 - [ ] inviting the Project Manager
 - [ ] making sure everyone speaks

-#### Q104.
+#### Q103.
 You are facilitating a meeting and, unexpectedly, a key person doesn't attend.
 What should you do?

 - [ ] Hold the meeting and update the person who could not attend later.
 - [ ] Ask the person who could not attend to reschedule the meeting based on their availability.
 - [x] Ask all meeting partecipants what they want to do about the one person's absence
 - [ ] Reschedule the meeting for when all necessary people can attend

-#### Q105.
+#### Q104.
 What is Open Space?

 - [ ] a design concept for team rooms
 - [ ] a room for teams to demo their work